 Estrogens with or without a progestogen: Potential benefits and risks

-Hot flashes and other symptoms: Estrogen is the most effective treatment for hot flashes.
+Hot flashes: Estrogen is the most effective treatment for hot flashes.

-Drying and thinning of vaginal and urinary tract tissues: Estrogen can prevent these tissues from drying and thinning.
-Thus, it can reduce pain with sexual intercourse.
+Drying and thinning of vaginal tissues: Estrogen can prevent or treat vaginal dryness, and this can be very helpful if a woman has developed pain with sexual intercourse.
 When the only problem a woman has is drying and thinning of these tissues, doctors may recommend a form of estrogen that is inserted into the vagina.
-These forms include low-dose estrogen tablets, a low-dose estrogen ring, a low-dose estrogen cream, and suppositories.
+These forms include low-dose estrogen tablets, a low-dose estrogen ring, a low-dose estrogen cream, and a DHEA (dehydroepiandrosterone) suppository.
 When a low dose of estrogen is used, women who still have a uterus do not have to take a progestogen.
 With high doses of estrogen, women with a uterus need to take a progestogen.

-An urgent need to urinate and recurring urinary tract infections: Forms of estrogen that are inserted into the vagina (creams, tablets, or rings) help relieve these problems.
+Frequent urinary tract infections or an urgent need to urinate: Forms of estrogen that are inserted into the vagina (creams, tablets, or rings) help relieve these problems.

-Estrogen taken without a progestogen increases the risk of endometrial cancer in women who have a uterus.
+Estrogen is usually taken with a progestogen.
+Estrogen taken without a progestogen increases the risk of endometrial cancer in women who have a uterus (have not had a hysterectomy).
 The risk increases with higher doses and longer use of estrogen.
 Taking a progestogen with estrogen almost eliminates the risk of endometrial cancer, reducing the risk below that for women who do not take hormone therapy.
-Nonetheless, doctors evaluate any vaginal bleeding in women taking hormonal therapy to rule out endometrial cancer.
+Nonetheless, doctors evaluate any vaginal bleeding in women taking any type of hormonal therapy to rule out endometrial cancer.

 Breast cancer: The risk of breast cancer begins to increase by a very small amount after taking estrogen plus a progestogen for about 3 to 5 years.
 But if estrogen is taken alone at the beginning of menopause, risk may not begin to increase until after 10 years or even 15 years.